 Like this?
 Check out more travel reports from that long ago summer in Qingdao.

-I’ve travelled all over the country and written up an extensive army of My 5s, so why not dig into my travel guides from around China.
+I’ve travelled all over the country and written up an extensive army of travel reports, so why not dig into my travel guides from around China.